Analyst reviewing weighted user data on a laptop in an office

 SAP FUE licensing.
 Weighted by role.

-A buyer side guide to SAP Full User Equivalents in 2026.
-How the weighted metric works, how to calculate your FUE total, and where most buyers overpay through over classification.
+How SAP Full User Equivalents work in 2026.
+The weighted metric, the conversion ratios, how to calculate your FUE total, and where buyers overpay through over classification.

 Contact Us SAP Practice